Baldywaldy09/ts-fmod-plugin-v2/README.md

 # TS-FMOD-Plugin Improved/V2 - ETS2 / ATS - 1.51
 A telemetry plugin for ATS/ETS2 that includes an FMOD instance so that you can use FMOD sound mods.

+#### The code of this fork is now private | Why?
+It uses a lot of memory editing and contains code that can be easily manipulated for other things such as hacks<br>

 > [!IMPORTANT]
 > Every major ETS2 / ATS Update [1.??] this plugin will need to be updated<br>
 > Update time depends on how busy i am and how much has changed